 More information: Terrorist threat overseas

-Politically motivated kidnappings have increased since 2014.
+Kidnapping for political, ideological and for other motives such as ransom has occurred in Lebanon.
+Targets have included foreign nationals.
 Exercise a high degree of personal security awareness.
 Be aware of your surroundings at all times.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers paying ransoms increases the risk of further kidnappings.

 Crime in Lebanon is moderate by international standards.
-But crime rates have increased significantly recently, particularly vehicle crime, petty theft such as bag snatching (including by youths riding motorbikes) home break-ins and armed robberies.
+But vehicle crime, petty theft such as bag snatching (including by youths riding motorbikes), home break-ins and armed robberies, as well as assault and sexual assault, may occur.
+Be aware of your surroundings.

 Pay close attention to your personal security.
 Monitor the media for updates on developments which may impact your safety and security.